rakuten-frontend/rff-gulp/templates/README.md

 $ npm install
 ```

-This installs both build system modules and dependent libraries for the project.
+This command sets up the build system and downloads libraries used in this project.

 ### Start development
 ```sh
 $ npm start
 ```

-This starts local development server and "watch" tasks.
+This starts local development server and begins file watching.
 When you save a source code, it will be compiled and reload browser automatically.

 ## Structure